bradyclifford/bradyclifford.github.io/_posts/2014-8-15-AngularJs-Modular.md

 ---
 layout: post
-title: AngularJs - Make things more modular
+title: "AngularJs - Make things more modular"
 published: true
 category: JavaScript
 tags: AngularJs
 ---

 There is a great talk that Nicholas Zakas gave (former front-end engineer for Yahoo and contributor to YUI).
 He talks about decoupling the front-end into a modular web application utilizing the event-driven architecture pattern.
 Here is a great summary as to how AngularJs acts like a Scalable Application Architecture. http://serebrov.github.io/html/2013-03-18-js-scalable-architecture.html